dvc0310/Medication-Webscraper/README.md

 Ensure all the dependencies are installed and you have the `drugScraper` module in the correct location.

 The output of the script will be written to the `drug_ratings.txt` file within the `medication_scraper` directory.
-Ensure this directory exists before running the script.
+This file is then read by the script and converted to a CSV file, `meds.csv`, for easier data manipulation.
+Ensure the `medication_scraper` directory exists before running the script.

 Once all the setup is complete, run the Python script as you would any other: